uml-robotics/uml_hri_nerve_navigation/README.md

 # UML HRI Nerve Navigation

 ## About:
   The UML HRI Nerve Navigation package is used for performing several navigation tests that help quantify important characteristics of a navigating robot.
 Examples of these characteristics include the performance of a robot's path planner and the peformance of a robot's obstacle detection algorithms.
-A navigation test consists of an environment with two goals, goals A and B. The robot will start the test at goal A and then attempts to navigate to goal B.  Once the robot reaches goal B or the robot decides it cannot reach goal B, the robot will attempt to navigate back to goal A.  A single iteration of a navigation test will be completed once the robot either reaches or gives up navigating to goal A. To measure the repeatability of the robot's performance, a full navigation test will consist of multiple iterations of the robot traveling from goal A to goal B and back to goal A. After the test is complete, characteristics of a navigating robot can be found by comparing the robot's performace to the theoretical performance or the performace of a difference robot that completed  the same test.
+A navigation test consists of an environment with a set of goals.
+The robot will start the test at a starting goal and then navigate to the rest of the goals in sequential order.
+A single iteration of a navigation test will be completed once the robot navigates back to the starting goal.
+To measure the repeatability of the robot's performance, a full navigation test will consist of multiple iterations of the robot traveling to all of the goals and then back to the starting goal.
+After the test is complete, characteristics of a navigating robot can be found by comparing the robot's performace to the theoretical performance or the performace of a difference robot that completed  the same test.
 Depending on the configuration of the environement, different characteristics can be more easily measured than others.
 For example, if one wanted to measure how well a robot can avoid small obstacles, small cubes can be inserted into the navigation environment.
-The image below shows an example of a navigation test environment.
+The image below shows an example of a navigation test environment with two goals, A and B.

   ![Example Test Environment](resources/screenshots/test_setup.png)

-## Setup:
+## Package Setup:
 1. Clone this repository into your catkin workspace.
   > cd ~/<your_ws>/src
   > git clone https://github.com/uml-robotics/uml_hri_nerve_navigation.git